Piano Lessons: Pianos, Digital Pianos and Keyboards

 It is never too late to learn to play the piano, and we are more than happy to help you on your journey.
 We find more and more adults enrolling every day.
 Whether it’s for relaxation, personal enjoyment, or a specific goal in mind, learning piano is a rewarding experience for students of all ages.
 While it can be more difficult for adults to learn, the benefits outweigh the obstacles.
 We work with the best piano teachers in the area to ensure that learning is fun, active, and hassle-free.
 Can adults learn how to play piano?
 Absolutely!

-California Music Studios works with independently established instructors who love giving piano lessons in San Diego, Orange County, and the greater Southern California area.
+California Music Studios refers you to independently established instructors who love giving piano lessons in San Diego, Orange County, and the greater Southern California area.
 Feel confident and excited to learn how to play piano, keyboard, or organ.
 Teachers use refined techniques to make learning easier.

 Learning to play on a keyboard is perfectly fine for beginning students.
 Initially, you don’t use all the keys, and children are generally too short to reach the pedals to start.
 As you progress, you want to select a piano or full-size keyboard, preferably with “weighted keys” to better emulate the feel of a real piano.
 Don’t hesitate to take piano lessons in Los Angeles because of the cost of the instrument.
 There are ways to get around it, and you can always find a used piano at a reasonable cost.
 You can also rent a piano at around $30 per month.